Koha-Community/kohadocs/source/tools.rst

       |image1222|

-   -  If you have enabled SMS notices with the :ref:`SMSSendDriver <smssenddriver,-smssendusername,-and-smssendpassword-label>` preference you can set the text for your SMS notices next
+   -  If you have enabled SMS notices with the :ref:`SMSSendDriver` preference you can set the text for your SMS notices next

       |image1223|